Home Support Services

 - Home care is an efficient form of health care.
 This is because it is personalized, it uses the patient’s own home, instructs the patient, enlists the patient’s family as caregivers, cuts down on travel to hospitals and minimizes hospital stays.

-- Home care is less expensive that other forms of care.
+- Home care is less expensive than other forms of care.
 Evidence from studies in the U.S. and Canada demonstrate that home care is always less expensive than hospitalizations and almost always less costly than comparable nursing home care.

 - Home care is an effective form of health care.
 There is very high consumer satisfaction associated with care delivered in the home.